 - Knowledge or experience in manufacturing philosophy and techniques.

-- Working knowledge of Statistical Process Control techniques.
+- Working knowledge of Statistical Process Control techniques and Machine Process Development.

 - Effective problem solving, judgment, and independent thinking skills for troubleshooting, repair, and recognition of acceptable or unacceptable product quality.